 Why It's Not Risky to Invest In Your Business

 The risk at this level is that yes, many businesses don’t succeed.
 However, you’re also exercising your entrepreneurship muscle, learning from each trial, and becoming the person who can build a successful business.
-More than dollars, you’re investing yourself, your time, and your sweat equity.
-Here, you’re forging your path, and you don’t know exactly how much or how quickly your efforts will pay off.

 Dumping a lot of capital into your business at this stage is risky.
 You have to determine if it’s a risk you’re willing to take to earn the rewards of a thriving business.

-As the business grows, your input to output ratio becomes much more predictable.
-With a proven business model that has a history of profitability, you know the returns to expect from an infusion of capital.
-For example, adding marketing dollars to an effective campaign is a savvy and strategic investing decision.
+For example, adding marketing dollars to an effective campaign is a savvy and strategic investment decision.
 Then, your business can grow, expand your capability to serve more people, and produce higher income for you.

 If it’s proven that you can make more money in an established business than in stocks, why wouldn’t you invest in your business?